cakephp/docs/en/index.rst

 fundamentals of CakePHP 3.

 The CakePHP cookbook is an openly developed and community editable documentation project.
-Notice the "Improve this Doc" button in the upper right-hand corner; it will direct you to the GitHub online editor of the active page, allowing you to contribute any additions, deletions, or corrections to the documentation.
+Notice the pencil icon button fixated against the right wall; it will direct you to the GitHub online editor of the active page, allowing you to contribute any additions, deletions, or corrections to the documentation.

 .. container:: offline-download